Sephadeus/READMEgenerator/README.md

 ## Installation

-First, navigate to the GitHub repository here --> Then, run ```npm install```.
-Next, run the application ```npm run start```.
-You will be presented with a series of questions in the command line where you may type each response into the terminal and press enter to submit each answer.
+First, navigate to the GitHub repository here --> https://github.com/Sephadeus/READMEgenerator/ and clone the repository to a new directory.
+Then, navigate to that directory in the terminal and run ```npm install```.
+Next, run the application with ```npm run start```.

 ## Usage

 Once the application is cloned and dependencies are installed, simply run ```npm run start``` from the project directory and answer the questions in the command line.
 The application will do the rest!
-Here is a walkthrough video to give you an idea of how the application works:
+You will be presented with a series of questions in the command line where you may type each response into the terminal and press enter to submit each answer.
+Here is a walkthrough video to give you an idea of how the application works: https://user-images.githubusercontent.com/90430093/221627279-aca925b0-7f35-4fc0-9dfb-dfcfcca4aae9.mp4

 ## Credits